 They say there’s no time like the present.
 But revenue-focused marketers know that when it comes to Pinterest, it’s simply not true.
-Consumers check Facebook for their memories, scroll the ‘Gram for what’s now, but when they’re daydreaming about their upcoming wedding or need inspiration for what house furnishings to buy, Pinterest is all about the future.
+Consumers check and for their memories, scroll Instagram for what’s now, but when they’re daydreaming about their upcoming wedding or need inspiration for what house furnishings to buy, Pinterest is all about the future.

 With all this opportunity, marketers are chomping at the bit to get in.
-The result?
-A two-part series on how savvy brands are investing in their organic Pinterest strategy during 2019.
+We dive into how savvy brands are investing in their organic Pinterest strategy during 2019.

 We have reviewed the high-level themes that seasoned brands are covering for their visual commerce channel.
 We learned that timing is everything and that pinners are planners.
 In fact, pinners are planning for an average of 30-45 days pre-purchase, which implies a large window of opportunity to help influence buying decisions and increase product awareness.

 For a visual marketing channel, telling a great visual story is critical to success.
 Besides selling a product, you’re selling an aspirational journey through your boards that should resonate with your audience and be in line with your brand.

 Visuals are key for catching your audiences’ attention, but, as a curated search engine Pinterest leaves plenty of opportunity for social media SEO.
 For targeting consumers who are close to making a buying decision, we ruminated on using optimal keywords and hashtags to optimize for search, and adding the Pinterest save button to your site.

 Let’s dive into a few fail-proof ways that smart marketers are optimizing their strategy and surfacing some key Pinterest insights to help them along.
 Because it’s a critical time to get growing on Pinterest.